Ministering on the Streets of Guatemala City

 Stiven has a new song in his heart, too, after experiencing God’s provision in his life.
 Several years ago, his father abandoned the family, leaving Stiven and his mother destitute.
 Living Stones provided for his needs.
 But another unexpected crisis arose a few years later, when a tumor was discovered in his throat.
 Although the growth was removed, doctors said the surgery would impair his ability to talk or sing.

 He managed to survive this way until the age of 14.
-In desperation, Rolando located his mother and pleaded for help.
+In desperation, Humberto located his mother and pleaded for help.
 Unable to take care of him because of her own poverty, she suggested he contact an aunt living in San Jose Port.
-Rolando set out on foot, without food, water, or transportation, and journeyed to the home of his aunt.
+Humberto set out on foot, without food, water, or transportation, and journeyed to the home of his aunt.

 To his immense relief, she did not turn him away.
 The aunt gave him food and clothing and became a mother to him.
 She also took him to church.
 It was here that the teenager learned of God’s love for him.